oncodash/ontoweaver/docs/sections/mapping_api.TPL.rst

     For advanced users, note that the ``replace`` transformer boils down to a call to Python's ``re.sub(forbidden, substitute, x)`` function.
-    Thus, you can use regexp's back references in the ``substitute`` field.
+    Thus, you can use regexp's back references to matching groups in the ``substitute`` field.

     For example: